 The PHABSIM models can only address flows within a range (0.4 times the lowest measured flow and 2.5 times the highest measured flow).
 Outside of this range you have no basis for drawing conclusions or making recommendations.
-Some experienced practitioners view the 0.4 to 2.5 times the measured flows as an expectation limit and use other quality control indicators to de3termine how far they can actually extrapolate.
-These include: VAFs, limits on state relationships and velocity indicators.

 If the measured flows cover only the very lowest flows, your recommendations will be limited to minimum values as well.
 Watch for this issue, especially in bypassed reaches, where dedicated flows cut directly into power generation (the degree dependent on the upstream storage and operation plan) and dam regulation and power production can limit the flow you see.